 This book aims to better understand how democracies conduct their international relations in light of the public’s tendency to ignore foreign policy.
 Its immediate focus is on the use of force by the United States, where we might expect public opinion to be particularly engaged.
 I argue that it is elites, rather than voters, who serve as the first line of accountability in democracies and the proximate audience for decisions to use force.
 The project aims to explore how the process of forging an elite consensus changes foreign policy outcomes in important ways.
 In doing so, it challenges prevailing voter-driven theories of how democracies operate in the international system.
 An article drawn from the book was published in Security Studies.

 Articles in Progress

-“Leaders, Advisers, and the Political Origins of Elite Support for War” (formerly titled “The Electoral Disconnection in US Foreign Policy”)
+“Leaders, Advisers, and the Political Origins of Elite Support for War” (forthcoming, Journal of Conflict Resolution, formerly titled “The Electoral Disconnection in US Foreign Policy”)